ongoing-experiments/STExperiments/README.md

 /gui/stexp						(Java GUI for visualization.)

-/scripts							(2.7 Python scripts where the algorithm were implemented.)
+/scripts							(2.7 Python scripts where the algorithms were implemented.)

 /tests							(Files with some execution results.)